-Leinster is the powerhouse for Hockey ID in Ireland with six active clubs - Three Rock Rovers HC, Monkstown HC, Railway Union HC, Wicklow HC, Botanic HC & Loreto HC.
+Leinster is the powerhouse for Hockey ID in Ireland with nine active clubs - Three Rock Rovers HC, Monkstown HC, Railway Union HC, Wicklow HC, Botanic HC, Bray HC, Skerries HC, Kilkenny HC & Loreto HC.

 Players currently range in age from 5 - 22 (but there is no upper age limit).
 Hockey ID players are members of our clubs and these clubs are leading the way in how we, in hockey, can aim to be more inclusive.
 Hockey ID is even more important now for our players as it offers both mental and physical health benefits (with hockey via Zoom continuing during the heavy lockdown periods).